ajaykrishna/rmozart/README.md

 (If you're just installing on your PC, you can skip this step).

 If you're installing on a Raspberry Pi then you may need to set up the OS on the Raspberry Pi first.
 [See here](https://github.com/mozilla-iot/wiki/wiki/Setting-up-Raspberry-Pi) for instructions.

+### Important!

+If you plan to use the verification services, you will have to acquire a license for [CADP](https://cadp.inria.fr/) and install it locally. mozART invokes [CADP](https://cadp.inria.fr/) tools from the terminal.
+[CADP](https://cadp.inria.fr/) does not support Raspberry Pi, yet.

 ### Update Package Cache (Linux only)